Wang-Lin-boop/PPI-Miner/README.md

 Usage of 3DMotif-Dock
 ----

-Run the `3DMotif-Dock -h` to show the help information of 3DMotif-Dock.
+Run `3DMotif-Dock -h` to show the help information of 3DMotif-Dock.
 ```
 Usage: 3DMotif-Dock [OPTION] <parameter>